 What you need to know

-Pathologists are physicians who specialize in the study of body tissue to see if it is normal or abnormal.
-They identify diseases by examining cells and tissues under a microscope.
+Pathologists are physicians who specialize in the study of body tissue and fluids to see if it is normal or abnormal.
+They identify diseases in lab tests by examining cells and tissues under a microscope.

 - Work with other physicians to help reach a diagnosis for their patients